Jelani Smith: International career

 On May 25, 2010, he was called to a Canada U-20 camp in Netherlands by head coach Valerio Gazzola.
 Smith made his international debut for the Guyana national football team on November 14, 2017 in a friendly match against Trinidad and Tobago.

 Managerial career

-Initially brought on as a player for Canadian Premier League side Forge FC, Smith was instead signed as the club's team manager.
+Initially brought on as a player for Canadian Premier League side Forge FC, Smith was instead signed as the club's manager of soccer operations.
+In May 2023, he was promoted as the club's new Director Of Soccer Operations.

 Personal

 He is the younger brother of Jamaal Smith, who was also a soccer player for Guyana.